RainIsIncredible/RainIsIncredible/README.md

 # that's me
-i do programming for fun
+I do programming for fun
+Learning C/C++ and web development
+He/Him

 > the j 😨